 I carry risky genes.
 When should I start cancer screening?

 The recommended age for early cancer screening may vary, depending on the region, but for the most part it is at 25 years of age.
 In addition, this may be dependent on a variety of other factors including family history.

 I don't want to see my kids have to remove their body parts to be safe.
 Is anyone doing anything to find a cure?

 Yes.
-The HBOC Society is aligned with HeritX, the first organization in the world whose sole purpose is to find less invasive ways to prevent hereditary cancer.
+The HBOC Society is closely aligned with HeritX, the first organization in the world whose sole purpose is to find non-surgical ways to prevent hereditary cancer.

 Do I have to pay for genetic testing, screening or preventative surgeries?

 If you live in Canada, for the most part no. However, if you do not fit the criteria for government-insured genetic testing you will have to pay for that service elsewhere.
 In some regions, specialized services such as aerola tattooing may not be covered.

 I heard that hereditary cancer is being diagnosed at younger ages.
 Is that true?

 There is some targeted research that supports that subsequent generations are being diagnosed an average of close to 8 years younger than previous generations.